Complex restorative dentistry and your options

 Similar to traditional bridges, but for Cantilever bridges the pontic is supported by an abutment only on one side.
 If there’s only one natural tooth next to a gap, a Cantilever bridge can still be secured.

-These bridges consist of a pontic that is held in place by a metal or porcelain framework, and thus are considered conservative to traditional bridges.
+These bridges consist of a pontic that is held in place by a metal or porcelain framework.
+These are considered conservative to traditional bridges.
 The framework is bonded onto the backs of teeth adjacent to the missing tooth, two in each direction.
 The downside to Maryland bridges is that they may not stay in place, as their strength is dependent on the strength of the resin.

 Bridges can be a great alternative to those who have missing teeth.
 Schedule an appointment today to come and speak with our doctors.
 They will counsel you on your options and guide you in selecting the best fit for your teeth.